 Clannad, the Enya's family band

-Clannad is a Grammy Award-winning Irish musical group, formed by several sisters and brothers of Enya.
-Their music has been variously described as bordering on folk and folk rock, Irish and New Age.
+Clannad is a Grammy Award-winning Irish musical group, formed by several siblings of Enya.
+They have adopted various musical styles throughout their history, including folk, folk rock, traditional Irish, Celtic and New Age music, often incorporating elements of smooth jazz and Gregorian chant.
 They are known for performing in various languages, including English, Latin, Gàidhlig, Mohican and most of all in their native tongue, Irish.

 The name "Clannad" comes from Clann As Dobhar, meaning "the family from Dore".